 The changes to the CSRD thresholds would bring the sustainability reporting directive closer to the CSDDD, which deals with corporate responsibility and supply chains.

 The CSDDD has already sparked considerable discussion, and getting it passed has been challenging.
 Previously, resistance was caused by the legal liability imposed on companies for potential issues within their supply chains, such as human rights violations.
-Now, under the new proposal, the implementation of the CSDDD would be delayed by one year and simplified by reducing the assessment and due diligence requirements.
+Now, under the new proposal, the implementation of the CSDDD would be delayed by one year.
+It would also be simplified by reducing the assessment and due diligence requirements.

 3. Taxonomy: